 Jimmy Turner: Yeah, so since they're podcast listeners, the easiest place is probably the audio book, which is on Apple and on Audible and a variety of other places.
 And then if they like Kindle or Paperback reading, it's obviously available on Amazon as well.

 Katrina Ubell: Awesome.
-I was thinking, I was like if someone reads this book and feels really connected to it, they could just buy a few copies and just like scatter it in like the doctor's lounge, just like leave it there.
+I was thinking, I was like if someone reads this book and feels really connected to it, they could just buy a few copies and just scatter it in like the doctor's lounge, just like leave it there.

-Jimmy Turner: I obviously, wouldn't hate that.
+Jimmy Turner: I obviously wouldn't hate that.
 And that's why I wrote the book, and we talked about this when you came on my show; that you don't write books to make money, you write books to help other people.

 Katrina Ubell: And I think there's so much help in this book.
 This is packed with good information, and I mean it's totally worth the read.
 And then tell us about your podcast.
 Obviously, we're podcast listeners over here.